travelience/Aida/readme.md

 # Installation
-In your composer.json file include a direct link to this repository:
+Include a direct link to this repository in your composer.json file:
 ```
 "repositories": [
     {